Zowie EC2-A - Review

 The shape is so nicely done that I had no issues picking up the mouse whatsoever, even after a prolonged gaming session.
 The mouse is also very nicely balanced.
 It’s not top or bottom heavy, which is a definite plus.
 When it gets tense in games (and when doesn’t it get tense in competitive FPS games?) my hands tend to become rather sweaty which can cause problems with certain mouse coatings, but even after a few hours of gaming I had no problems with the EC2-A.

-Everything about it just feels right.
 The shape is definitely the standout factor, but the mouse itself tracked my every movement with perfection and I didn’t have it fail on me once.
 When I’m testing mice I like to put them through a couple of rounds of aim maps because it gives me the ability to judge the tracking of the mouse as well as the comfort, since they can be pretty ‘hard on the hands’ due to the fast paced aiming you need to pull off.
+The EC2-A definitely aced those tests and I had no issues with it whatsoever.

 Conclusion & Recommendation